 You have had a crime committed at your place of business but you do not have a closed-circuit television system in place that could have captured some video recording of the crime as it was committed.

 With the large number of closed-circuit television systems that are currently installed in businesses today even if you don’t have a closed-circuit television system consider surrounding businesses or neighbors who might have outdoor cameras that partially cover the area where your incident may have occurred.

-As a video forensic expert I often receive video recordings from closed circuit television systems that are in neighboring businesses that cover a theft, an act of vandalism, arson, a breaking and entering, and these videos help bring at least part of the crime into the investigative stages.
+As a video forensic expert, I often receive video recordings from closed-circuit television systems that are in neighboring businesses that cover theft, vandalism, arson, and breaking and entering.
+These videos help bring at least part of the crime into the investigative stages.

-So when you encounter a crime and discover closed circuit television footage that was caught on a neighbor?s system help that neighbor do good for your litigation and bring on a forensic expert to help export the highest quality possible from that surveillance system, because the higher the video quality in, the better the video evidence out.
+So when you encounter crime and discover closed-circuit television footage that was caught on a neighbor’s system, bring on a forensic expert to help export the highest quality possible from that surveillance system.
+Because the higher the video quality in, the better the video evidence out.